TikTok Influencer Marketing: How to Succeed in 2025

 According to a report, mid-influencers (75k-250k) on TikTok may charge anything between $1,250–$3,500, while macro-influencers (250k–1m followers) charge about $3,500–$12,000.

-Use SARAL’s fair fee metric to make wise decisions about this and refrain from doing pay-per-post deals when you start.
+Use SARAL’s fair fee metric to begin negotiations with influencers and refrain from doing pay-per-post deals when you start.
 Here are more ways to incentivize creators.

 Nevertheless, it's important to negotiate with creators before you start working with them on an ongoing basis.
 This will help you understand what type of content they produce, how much it costs, and how much work goes into making each piece of content.